puppetlabs/puppetlabs-apache/README.md

 ## Module description

-Apache HTTP Server (also simply called "Apache") is a widely used web server.
+Apache HTTP Server (also called Apache HTTPD, or simply Apache) is a widely used web server.
 This Puppet module simplifies the task of creating configurations to manage Apache servers in your infrastructure.
 It includes the ability to configure and manage a range of virtual host setups, as well as a streamlined way to install and configure Apache modules.

 ## Setup